jgsegal2/CS-225-Final-Project-BAJE/README.md

 -The main data used is in the files airport.dat and routes.dat and is located in the main directory.

--The written report is in the main directory.
+-The written report is in the main directory called results.md.

--The project presentation is in the main directory.
+-The project presentation is in the main directory called Presentation.mp4.

 <b>Running Instructions:</b>